 An unexpected, rare find

-“The city of Kunara provides new elements regarding a hitherto unknown people that has remained at the periphery of Mesopotamian studies,” project leader Aline Tenu of the Mission archéologique française du Peramagron explained.
+“The city of Kunara provides new elements regarding a hitherto unknown people that have remained at the periphery of Mesopotamian studies,” project leader Aline Tenu of the Mission archéologique française du Peramagron explained.

 A Lost City